How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 Most guidebooks describe Makola Market as a shopping experience — textiles, electronics, household goods.
 It is.
 But it's also the best food tour in Accra if you know where to look.

 The women selling food along the market's edges and in the covered sections serve some of the city's best local dishes.
-I found:
+What's waiting:

-A pot of groundnut soup with fufu for 20 GHS that was so rich and peanutty I briefly forgot what country I was in
+A pot of groundnut soup with fufu for 20 GHS, so rich and peanutty it briefly erases any sense of which country you're in

-Fried yam chips with shito that rivaled any french fry I've ever eaten
+Fried yam chips with shito that rival any french fry ever eaten

-Fresh coconut water hacked open with a machete while I waited, 5 GHS
+Fresh coconut water hacked open with a machete while you wait, 5 GHS

 Keep your valuables secure in Makola.
 The market is safe but crowded, and phones and wallets are targets.
 Bring only what you need and keep it in a front pocket.